jshainesantos/to-do/README.md

 - **Add Task**: Enter a task in the input field and click the "Add Task" button to add it to the list.
 - **Delete Task**: Remove a task from the list by clicking on the delete button (✖️) next to it.
+- **Mark Tasks as Completed**: Simply click on a task to mark it as done.

 ## Usage